docker-library/docs/influxdb/content.md

 # Notice

-On May 27, 2026, the latest tag for InfluxDB will point to InfluxDB 3 Core.
+On September 15, 2026, the latest tag for InfluxDB will point to InfluxDB 3 Core.
 To avoid unexpected upgrades, use specific version tags in your deployments.

 # What is InfluxDB?